 How to get to the Blue Mountains by train

-From Sydney’s Central Station you can take the Blue Mountains line.
-The train takes 2 hours and leaves roughly every hour.
-The timetable is below, alternatively click here to view the online version.
+From Sydney’s Central Station, you can take the Blue Mountains line.
+The train takes 2 hours and leaves roughly every hour – click here to view the online timetable.

 1. Head to Blackheath

 To reach Hanging Rock you’ll need to get off the train at Blackheath.
 Walk onto the main road that runs right next to the train line (Great Western Highway).

 Turn left, walk for about 10 minutes and then you’ll see Ridgewell Road on your right.
 Walk down Ridgewell Road right until the end.